In our last video we showed you our cloth diaper setup, and people wrote in and asked us why we chose bumGenius.

 Each bumGenius diaper comes with two inserts:

-We used the newborn insert for about 3 months with Griffin.
-Then we started using the bigger, one-size insert at night.
+We used the newborn insert for about three months with Griffin.
+Once he started to outgrow that, then we started using the bigger, one-size insert at night.

 bumGenius one-size diapers come in two varieties